botica/boo/README.md

-# boo — javascript ghost mini-game
+# boo — js ghost mini-game

-float around and scare people by landing on their heads and entering the correct key combo. correct input advances the level (5 levels). dont run into the side of someone or you'll blow away!
+float around and scare people by landing on their heads and inputting the correct key combo. correct input advances the level (5 levels). dont run into the side of someone or you'll blow away!